jaykstah/balaclavabunker/docs/balaclavabunker.md

 ####WordPress
 WordPress is used to host the homepage at [https://blbz.xyz](https://blbz.xyz).
 WordPress has its own database and user for storing configurations.
-Its contents and all site data are located in `/var/www/html` with moth of its directory names beginning in `wp-`
+Its contents and all site data are located in `/var/www/html` with most of its directory names beginning in `wp-`
 <br>
 For maintenance, an admin can log in at [https://blbz.xyz/wp-admin](https://blbz.xyz/wp-admin) to view the dashboard.